Subscribe To My YouTube Channel!

 My Call of Cthulhu review stars private investigator Edward Pierce who has fallen on hard times.
 He is a functioning alcoholic who drowns his sorrows in whiskey and sleeping pills.
 Down on his luck and facing expulsion from the agency that he represents, Pierce takes on a mysterious case from the father of a deceased woman.

 The man presenting the case claims that his daughter, Sarah Hawkins a renowned painter has been murdered.
-As it stands, the police say the fire that burned Sarah, her husband, and son to death was an accident.
+As it stands, the police say the fire that burned Sarah, her husband, and her son to death was an accident.
 Pierce travels to the dingy foggy coast town of Darkwater to start his investigation.

 Darkwater has been hit hard by the fall of whaling.
 It served as a hub for whalers in the 1800s, but now in the late 1920s, with the outlawing of whaling, the town has fallen into shambles.
 Pierce investigates the Hawkins’ mansion discovering numerous signs of cults, devil-worshipping, and signs of tension between Sarah and her husband Charles.
-Searching the mansion, Pierce discovers tunnels underground that are filled with mangled bodies of whales, sharks, octopus, and other fish.
+Searching the mansion, Pierce discovers tunnels underground that are filled with mangled bodies of whales, sharks, octopuses, and other fish.

 Pierce sees a vision of Charles Hawkins as a mutated man with octopus features like tentacles and his face turning red with coral.
 He then passes out and wakes up in a mental institution under the care of Dr. Fuller.
 It’s here that Pierce starts to put the pieces together realizing that Sarah Hawkins’ paintings are acting as portals to another dimension.
 One of the paintings is called “The Shambler”.
 This monster stalks people who have viewed the painting of it.
 Pierce manages to escape the institute and discovers that most of the town is in the cult that worships an entity called “Leviathan”.

 The Leviathan came to Darkwater after three prominent members of Darkwater killed a large whale and dragged it back to the town to feed everyone.
 The Leviathan comes in the form of a strange sea creature that is devoured by the cultists giving them visions.
 Pierce continues to work on the case and discovers that Sarah Hawkins is alive and at the bottom of the mental institute.
 He breaks in and rescues her from her husband who was hiding her from the cult.
-The cult wanted to use her for her powers that her paintings have.
+The cult wanted to use her for the powers that her paintings have.

 All of this nonsense is too much for Pierce to swallow and he starts to show signs of breaking.
 He sees the Shambler and speaks with the Leviathan.
 I had options throughout my Call of Cthulhu review on how I wanted to interact with NPCs of the game and my dialogue affects the outcome of the game.